profi-max/Modern_KORAD/README.md

 ![Connection](/Schematics/Schematic_WT32_SC01.jpg)

 ## Programming
 You can change the user inteface using [SquareLine Studio](https://squareline.io/).
+SquareLine Studio is a wonderful product.
+But if you do not plan to change the user interface, you can do without SquareLine Studio.
+All you need is Visual Studio Code with Platformio.

 The UI project is in the **SquareLine** folder.
 Change File->Project Settings, FILE EXPORT, Project Export Root and UI File Export Path to your correct folders.
 <details>
 <summary>Click to view SquareLine Studio Project Settings</summary>
 <image src="/Pictures/SLStudio.jpg" alt="Project Settings">